seanbreckenridge/vps/README.md

 Scripts used for managing/restarting processes on my VPS.

-This is currently hosted on scaleway, though it should be OS/provider agnostic.
+This is currently hosted on scaleway (Ubuntu), though it should be OS/provider agnostic.

+* [install](./install) script clones and sets up environments for each application.
+Checks that you have corresponding commands and files in the right location, installs virtual environments/packages for each application.
+* [restart](./restart) kills all screen and the docker compose instances, and restarts the each of them
+* [logs](./logs) streams the logs from all applications
+* [backup](./backup) copies cache/token files to a tar.gz so they can be backed up
+* [directories](./directories) is a helper script sourced at the top of other scripts that defines common application location environment variables

 Uses [screen](https://www.gnu.org/software/screen/) to run background processes.
 (Currently using screen version 4.08.02 23-Oct-17)

-Jikan is setup using [this](https://github.com/seanbreckenridge/docker-jikan)
+Jikan is setup using [this](https://github.com/seanbreckenridge/docker-jikan) docker-compose config.